-The venerable \$30 billion hedge fund shop Citadel has a record of generating impressive returns especially when markets make

-It did so when the markets suddenly turned south in the fourth guarter of 2018.
+The venerable \$30 billion hedge fund shop Citadel has a record of generating impressive returns especially when markets make suddenly turned south in the fourth quarter of 2018.
 It quickly pivoted to profit during the strong rally in 2019.
 And the firm was mindful of a potential major market shift going into 2020 before the pandemic struck.
 This enabled three of Citadel's funds to qualify for inclusion in this year's survey.